ResearchComputing/Documentation/docs/compute/filesystems.md

 All users are allocated space on the `/home` and `/projects` filesystems.
 In addition, a separate `/scratch/alpine` directory is visible from both Alpine and Blanca.
-This scratch directory is hosted on a separate, high-performance, filesystem designed to support intensive, parallel I/O operations.
+This scratch directory is hosted on a separate, high-performance filesystem designed to support intensive, parallel I/O operations.

 ```{important}